ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 -->
 ## Applying Functions

 When several expressions are written side by side, the leftmost one should be a function.
-All the others are parameters.
+All the others are arguments.
 In OCaml, no parentheses are needed to express passing an argument to a function.
 Parentheses serve a single purpose: associating expressions to create subexpressions.
 ```ocaml
 # max (21 * 2) (int_of_string "713");;
 - : int = 713